Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Oct-07

 Pros:

-• Durable and designed to withstand regular use and wear
+• Durable for regular use

-• They are generally straightforward to install with basic tools and instructions
+• Easy to install with basic tools

 Cons: